A Reset You Can Feel

 Is This Only for Military or Frontline Folks?

-Not at all.
-While I care deeply about increasing access for those who’ve served—especially where trauma work has historically been limited—this Reset track is designed for any adult carrying the weight of past trauma.
+No. While I care deeply about improving access for military and frontline populations—especially where effective trauma treatment has historically been limited—this track is designed for any adult carrying the effects of trauma.

 Does This Work with the VA?